HÖRST

 Table of contents

-External TV speakers are the key to an immersive viewing experience.
-But without the right setup and optimization, the sound often falls short of expectations.
-Whether it's powerful bass, clear dialog or a real home cinema feeling - with a few tricks, you can get the best out of any speaker system.
-Modern technologies such as Dolby Atmos, high-quality soundbars or subwoofers make impressive sound more accessible than ever before.
-But even minor adjustments and the right care can make a big difference.
+External TV speakers are the key to an immersive television experience.
+However, without the right setup and optimization, the sound often falls short of expectations.
+Whether you're looking for powerful bass, clear dialogue, or a true home theater experience, there are a few tricks you can use to get the most out of any speaker system.
+Modern technologies such as Dolby Atmos, high-quality soundbars, or subwoofers make impressive sound more accessible than ever before.
+But even small adjustments and proper care can make a big difference.
 Here are the best tips and tricks for getting the most out of external TV speakers.

-- Perfect placement is crucial: position TV speakers at ear height, keep a minimum distance from walls, do not place subwoofers in corners
+- Perfect positioning is crucial: position TV speakers at ear level, maintain minimum distance from walls, do not place subwoofers in corners.

-- Sound optimization through equalizer settings, Dolby Atmos for three-dimensional sound and correct subwoofer fine-tuning of crossover frequencies
+- Sound optimization through equalizer settings, Dolby Atmos for three-dimensional sound, and precise subwoofer fine-tuning of crossover frequencies

-- Optimize technical settings: select the right audio source, use sound modes, receiver with measuring microphones for automatic room analysis
+- Optimize technical settings: select the correct audio source, use sound modes, calibrate the receiver with calibration microphones for automatic room analysis

-- Regular firmware updates for TV and speakers improve stability, fix synchronization problems and unlock new functions
+- Regular firmware updates for TVs and speakers improve stability, resolve synchronization issues, and unlock new features.

 Perfect placement of TV speakers for the best sound

-The positioning of the TV speakers has a decisive influence on the sound quality of a TV system.
-Even small adjustments to the placement can make a big improvement to the sound reproduction and optimize the overall listening experience.
-To achieve the best possible sound, it is important to follow a few basic principles.
+The positioning of TV speakers has a decisive influence on the sound quality of a TV system.
+Even small adjustments to their placement can greatly improve sound reproduction and optimize the overall listening experience.
+To achieve the best possible sound, it is important to observe a few basic principles.

-First of all, TV speakers should ideally be placed at ear level.
-This ensures that the sound is aimed directly at the listening position and can therefore be perceived more clearly and precisely.
-If the external TV speaker is positioned too high or too low, this can lead to an uneven sound perception.
+First, TV speakers should ideally be placed at ear level.
+This ensures that the sound is directed directly at the listening position and can therefore be perceived more clearly and precisely.
+If the external TV speaker is positioned too high or too low, this can lead to uneven sound perception.
 In addition, a minimum distance from walls should be maintained.
-This distance helps to avoid annoying reflections that can distort the sound.
-Particularly with TV speakers that produce low frequencies (such as a subwoofer), positioning them too close to the wall can lead to unpleasant distortion and less precise bass.
+This distance helps to avoid disruptive reflections that can distort the sound.
+Especially with TV speakers that produce low frequencies (such as a subwoofer), placing them too close to a wall can lead to unpleasant distortion and less precise bass.

-Another important aspect is the distance control between the TV speakers and the seating position.
-Even spacing ensures a balanced and harmonious sound image in which all frequencies are evenly distributed throughout the room.
-This is particularly important for surround systems with external TV speakers, where the correct positioning of the rear and center speakers is crucial for the surround sound experience.
-Incorrect positioning of the rear speakers, which are responsible for the sounds from the background scenery, can result in the sound being less immersive and the direction of the sounds not being perceived correctly.
+Another important aspect is the distance between the TV speakers and the seating position.
+Uniform distances ensure a balanced and harmonious sound image, with all frequencies distributed evenly throughout the room.
+This is particularly important for surround sound systems with external TV speakers, where the correct placement of the rear and center speakers is crucial for the surround sound experience.
+Incorrect positioning of the rear speakers, which are responsible for the sounds from the background, can result in the sound being less immersive and the direction of the sounds not being perceived correctly.

-Some types of TV speakers require special attention when placing them.
-Subwoofers used as external TV speakers benefit from a position close to the wall to amplify the low frequencies.
+Some types of TV speakers require special attention when it comes to placement.
+Subwoofers used as external TV speakers benefit from being positioned close to the wall to amplify the low frequencies.
 However, care should be taken to ensure that the subwoofer is not placed directly in a corner.
-In corners, subwoofers tend to overemphasize the bass and fill the room with too much "boom", which can negatively affect the sound quality.
-Precise positioning is also crucial when using soundbars as external TV speakers.
-Ideally, these should be placed centrally under or in front of the TV, as they are responsible for the clear reproduction of dialog.
-Asymmetrical placement can lead to the sound being distorted or perceived unevenly.
+In corners, subwoofers tend to overemphasize the bass and fill the room with too much "booming," which can negatively affect sound quality.
+Precise placement is also crucial for soundbars used as external TV speakers.
+Ideally, these should be placed centrally below or in front of the TV, as they are responsible for clear dialogue reproduction.
+Asymmetrical placement can result in distorted or uneven sound.

-Sound optimization with small settings and a big effect
+Sound optimization with small adjustments and big results

-Even the best TV speaker system needs fine-tuning to adapt the sound perfectly to the room acoustics and personal taste.
-Even high-quality external TV speakers or soundbars can only deliver their full performance if they are configured correctly.
-The right setting ensures that all frequencies are perceived clearly and balanced and that the overall experience is as realistic as possible.
+Even the best TV speaker system needs fine-tuning to perfectly match the sound to the room acoustics and personal taste.
+Even high-quality external TV speakers or soundbars can only deliver their full performance when they are configured correctly.
+The right settings ensure that all frequencies are perceived clearly and evenly, making the overall experience as realistic as possible.

 Use Dolby Atmos and surround sound

 Modern TV speakers equipped with Dolby Atmos or surround sound technology offer a whole new dimension of sound.
-Atmos-compatible systems create a three-dimensional sound that completely immerses the viewer in the action on the screen.
-By positioning speakers around the room - and especially with Atmos above the head - impressive sound effects are created that come from above and all around, making the audio experience much more immersive.
+Atmos-compatible systems create three-dimensional sound that completely immerses the viewer in the action on the screen.
+By positioning speakers around the room—and, in the case of Atmos, above the head as well—impressive sound effects are created that come from above and all around, making the audio experience much more intense.

-Surround systems such as 5.1 or 7.1 also offer a thrilling sound experience.
+Surround sound systems such as 5.1 or 7.1 also offer an immersive sound experience.
 The correct positioning and configuration of the speakers is crucial here.
 The rear and center speakers must be positioned so that the sound is perceived evenly and without distortion from all directions.
-Incorrect positioning can result in certain channels being too loud or too quiet, which disturbs the immersive experience.
-Correct positioning and alignment of the speakers ensures that the sound effects and dialog appear clear and realistic.
+Incorrect placement can result in certain channels being too loud or too quiet, which disrupts the immersive experience.
+Correct positioning and alignment of the speakers ensures that sound effects and dialogue are clear and realistic.

 Equalizer settings

-Another important step in sound optimization is the use of the equalizer.
-This can be used to adjust the sound to the acoustic conditions of the room and individual preferences.
-The equalizer makes it possible to individually control the treble, mid-range and bass of the external TV speakers.
-In a room with difficult acoustics, such as one with many hard surfaces that reflect sound, the equalizer can help to soften the sound so that the treble is not too shrill and the bass is not too booming.
+Another important step toward optimizing sound is using the equalizer.
+This allows you to adjust the sound to the acoustic conditions of the room and your individual preferences.
+The equalizer allows you to individually control the treble, midrange, and bass of the external TV speakers.
+In a room with difficult acoustics, such as one with many hard surfaces that reflect sound, the equalizer can help soften the sound so that the treble is not too shrill and the bass is not too boomy.

 Subwoofer fine tuning

-Another essential element in a TV audio system that is often overlooked is the fine-tuning of the subwoofer.
-The subwoofer provides the low frequencies and contributes significantly to a full and powerful sound.
-However, it must be properly integrated into the overall system to ensure that the bass is not overpowering or uncontrolled.
+Another essential element in a TV audio system that is often overlooked is the fine tuning of the subwoofer.
+The subwoofer provides the low frequencies and contributes significantly to a full and powerful sound image.
+However, it must be properly integrated into the overall system to ensure that the bass does not sound overwhelming or uncontrolled.

-The crossover frequency between the subwoofer and the main speakers must be set so that the low frequencies of the two do not compete with each other.
-If the crossover frequency is set too high, the basses of the main speakers and the subwoofer may collide, resulting in an unclean sound.
-If the crossover frequency is set too low, the subwoofer could dominate too much and drown out the mid frequencies of the main speakers.
+The crossover frequency between the subwoofer and main speakers must be set so that the low frequencies of the two do not compete with each other.
+If the crossover frequency is set too high, the bass from the main speakers and the subwoofer may collide, resulting in an unclean sound.
+If the crossover frequency is set too low, the subwoofer may dominate too much and drown out the mid-range frequencies of the main speakers.

-The right fine-tuning ensures that the subwoofer complements the bass perfectly without the bass being unpleasant or too strong.
-This setting is particularly important when playing action films or music, where powerful bass is required, but clarity and precision in the mids and highs should also be maintained.
+Proper fine-tuning ensures that the subwoofer perfectly complements the low frequencies without the bass sounding unpleasant or too strong.
+This setting is particularly important when playing action movies or music that requires powerful bass, but also requires clarity and precision in the mid and high frequencies.

 Soundbars as practical all-rounders for TV sound

 Soundbars are an ideal solution for anyone who wants to improve their TV sound with minimal effort.
-Especially in homes or rooms where space is limited, they offer an excellent way to increase audio quality without the need to install a complex speaker system.
-They offer a compact alternative to traditional speaker systems and are particularly suitable for users looking for a simple yet effective audio experience.
+Especially in apartments or rooms where space is limited, they offer an excellent way to enhance audio quality without having to install a complex speaker system.
+They provide a compact alternative to traditional speaker systems and are particularly suitable for users who are looking for a simple yet effective audio experience.

 Why soundbars are a good choice

-Soundbars combine multiple speakers in a compact housing and offer easy installation.
+Soundbars combine multiple speakers in a compact housing and are easy to install.
 They are designed to significantly improve the sound experience by directing the sound directly to the listening position.
 Most modern soundbars also offer features such as virtual surround sound, which simulates a surround sound experience even though only a single device is used.
-A soundbar can therefore significantly improve the audio quality of a TV without the need to distribute multiple speakers around the room.
+A soundbar can thus significantly improve the audio quality of a TV without the need to distribute multiple speakers throughout the room.

 A major advantage of soundbars is that many models offer integrated subwoofers or the option of wireless connection to a subwoofer.
-These additional components provide significantly stronger bass, which is particularly beneficial for action movies or music.
-The integrated or wireless subwoofer provides a fuller soundstage and boosts the low frequencies for an immersive experience.
-This means that the user does not have to rely on the space requirements and cabling of a classic subwoofer.
+These additional components provide significantly stronger bass, which is particularly beneficial for action films or music.
+The integrated or wireless subwoofer provides a fuller soundscape and amplifies the low frequencies, creating an immersive experience.
+This means that users are not limited by the space requirements and cabling of a traditional subwoofer.

 Optimization of soundbars

-For a soundbar to develop its full potential, it is important to choose the right connection options.
-HDMI ARC (Audio Return Channel) or optical connections guarantee loss-free audio transmission and ensure a stable and high-quality connection between the TV and soundbar.
-HDMI ARC is particularly practical as it not only transmits the audio signal to the soundbar, but also enables bidirectional communication, allowing the TV and soundbar to be controlled with a single remote control.
+To get the most out of your soundbar, it's important to choose the right connection options.
+HDMI ARC (Audio Return Channel) or optical connections guarantee lossless audio transmission and ensure a stable, high-quality connection between your TV and soundbar.
+HDMI ARC is particularly practical because it not only transmits the audio signal to the soundbar, but also enables bidirectional communication, allowing you to control your TV and soundbar with a single remote control.

-For soundbars with a wireless subwoofer, this should be optimally positioned in the room to maximize the bass response.
+For soundbars with a wireless subwoofer, it should be positioned optimally in the room to maximize bass reproduction.
 The subwoofer should not be placed directly in the corner of the room, as this can lead to excessive bass amplification.
-Instead, it is better to place it at a point in the room that distributes the sound evenly without the bass "booming".
-Careful positioning of the subwoofer will ensure that the bass remains powerful and precise, improving the overall sound experience of the soundbar.
+Instead, it is better to place it at a point in the room that distributes the sound evenly without the bass "booming."
+Careful positioning of the subwoofer ensures that the bass remains powerful and precise, improving the overall sound experience of the soundbar.

 OSKAR as a soundbar

 The OSKAR TV speaker can also be described and used as a soundbar, as it offers excellent sound quality in a compact form and significantly improves the audio performance of a TV.
-Like a traditional soundbar, it combines several speakers in one device and ensures clearer dialog and balanced sound reproduction.
-In addition, the OSKAR TV speaker is easy to install and offers seamless integration with modern TVs.
-Thanks to its unique speech optimization technology, it also delivers a targeted improvement in speech intelligibility, making it the ideal choice for users with hearing problems or for those who want to understand the dialogue in films and series more clearly.
+Like a traditional soundbar, it combines multiple speakers in one device and ensures clearer dialogue and balanced sound reproduction.
+In addition, the OSKAR TV speaker is easy to install and offers seamless integration with modern televisions.
+Thanks to its unique speech optimization technology, it also delivers a targeted improvement in speech intelligibility, making it the ideal choice for users with hearing problems or those who want to understand the dialogue in movies and series more clearly.

 Subwoofer tips for rich bass without compromise

 The subwoofer is the heart of any sound system when it comes to reproducing low frequencies.
-Correctly set up and positioned, it delivers the necessary pressure and ensures a powerful and full sound experience that provides an intense feeling for music, movies and series.
-It is important to position and configure the subwoofer in such a way that the low tones are reproduced both powerfully and precisely.
+When properly adjusted and positioned, it delivers the necessary pressure and ensures a powerful and full sound experience that creates an intense feeling when listening to music or watching movies and TV series.
+It is important to position and configure the subwoofer so that the low frequencies are reproduced both powerfully and precisely.

 The right placement

-The placement of a subwoofer can have a significant impact on the sound quality.
-A technique called subwoofer crawling can be used to find the ideal position.
-The subwoofer is first placed in the listening position and the best sound is determined by testing different locations in the room.
-The idea behind this method is that the subwoofer will be perceived differently in different areas of the room, depending on how the waves propagate and interact with the room walls and furniture.
-By placing the subwoofer at different points and choosing the position based on the best bass, the perfect sound can be achieved.
+The placement of a subwoofer can have a significant impact on sound quality.
+To find the ideal position, a technique called subwoofer crawling is useful.
+This involves first placing the subwoofer at the listening position and then determining the best sound by testing different locations in the room.
+The idea behind this method is that the subwoofer is perceived differently in different areas of the room, depending on how the waves spread and interact with the walls and furniture.
+By placing the subwoofer at different points and selecting the position based on the best bass, you can achieve the perfect sound.

 It is advisable not to place the subwoofer directly in a corner, as this can often lead to excessive bass that fills the room with unpleasant booming.
 Instead, the subwoofer should be positioned at a point that distributes the bass evenly without emphasizing it too much.
-A position close to the wall is often ideal, but too close to the wall or in a corner is better avoided as this can distort the bass.
+A position near the wall is often ideal, but it is best to avoid placing it too close to the wall or in a corner, as this can distort the bass.

 Adjust settings